leekaylen26/Multiple-LinReg-Function/README.md

 Other cases: If there is missing data in the .csv file, the output will result in NA values.

-Examples at the end of document
+Examples at the end of code